docksal/docksal/docs/troubleshooting-smb.md

 ## Root cause

-During VM start Docksal creates shares for all your local drives `docksal-c` for `C:`, `docksal-d` for `D:` etc. If Docksal fails to create them for any reason, then Docker will not be able to access your files.
+During VM start Docksal creates shares for all your local drives, `docksal-c` for `C:`, `docksal-d` for `D:` etc. If Docksal fails to create them for any reason, then Docker will not be able to access your files.